Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

 ### Design of R2 Resistance

 - Tempco. of Vref should be zero
-- As all the values known, alpha ca be calculated easily.
+- As all the values known, alpha can be calculated easily.
 - R2 = alpha(R1)

 ## Start-up